glciampaglia/knowledge_linker/docs/log.markdown

 new setup, and if not too big (currently I am using 25% of my 10TB quota on the data capacitor), should be able to launch the rest later tonight or tomorrow morning.

+## Mon Sep  2 17:18:33 EDT 2013

+PyTables still to big.
+Changed to `memmap` objects but turns out that cannot create files larger than 2GB in this way.
+Will dump data to disk each row a separate file and a sequence of column indices and data values.
+Bummer.